tanishq-sa/linktoqr/README.md

 1. **Enter a file name** in the "File Name" field
 2. **Add your download URL** in the "Download URL" field
+3. **Upload a logo** (optional) to appear in the QR code center
-3. **View the QR code** that updates in real-time
+4. **View the QR code** that updates in real-time with custom styling
-4. **Click "Download QR Code"** to save as PNG file
+5. **Click "Download QR Code"** to save as PNG file
-5. **Scan the QR code** with any mobile device
+6. **Scan the QR code** with any mobile device

 ## 📱 Features in Detail

 ### QR Code Generation
-- Generates QR codes using the `qrcode` library with custom rendering
+- Generates QR codes using the `qrcode` library with custom Canvas rendering
 - Real-time updates as you type
-- Custom rounded modules for modern appearance
+- Custom rounded modules with gaps for modern appearance
+- High error correction for logo support
 - Optimized for mobile scanning

+### Logo Integration
+- Upload any image to appear in QR code center
+- Circular logo with white background and border
+- Real-time preview of logo in QR code
+- Maintains QR code scannability

 ### PNG Download
 - Downloads actual PNG files (not just text)
-- High resolution (512x512 pixels)
+- High resolution (280x280 pixels)
 - Custom filename based on input
 - Proper error handling

 ### Modern UI
-- Clean, professional design
+- Clean, professional design with Roboto Flex typography
-- Gradient backgrounds and subtle animations
+- Solid colors and clean layouts
 - Responsive grid layout
 - Accessible form controls